friko9/PathPool/README.md

  2. share a common prefix ( also empty prefix )
  3. provide means to explicitly compare any two paths

-Minimal requirement for the given path concept requires:

-  * sharing namespace on which they navigate
-  * using same prefixes
-  * keeping order of it's elements.
-  * allowing for equality comparison

 Each path can be described as:

  1. string describing full path